Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 ## Nearest neighbor analysis between GeoDataFrames

 In the following, we go through a very practical example that relates to our daily commute: Where is the closest public transport stop from my place of living?
 Hence, our aim is to search for each building in the Helsinki Region the closest public transport stop.
-In geopandas, we can find nearest neighbors for all geometries in a given GeoDataFrame based on another GeoDataFrame very easily by using a method called `.sjoin_nearest()`.
-To show how to use this method, let's start by reading the datasets into GeoDataFrames and visualize them to understand a bit better what we have.
+In geopandas, we can find nearest neighbors for all geometries in a given GeoDataFrame very easily by using a method called `.sjoin_nearest()`.
+To show how to use this method, let's start by reading two datasets representing buildings and stops into GeoDataFrames, and visualize them to understand a bit better what we have:

 ```python
 import geopandas as gpd